-Each Member or Alternate Member should not miss more than three (3) regularly scheduled FMCoC General Membership meetings in a calendar year, and must maintain current contact information on file with the FMCoC Secretary for their Voting Member and Alternate Member (if any).
-The Chair, Vice Chair, and Secretary, by consensus, may excuse a Member's absence from a General Meeting if it determines that extreme circumstances prevented the Member from attending.
+Secretary, by consensus, may excuse a Member's absence from a General Meeting if it determines that extreme circumstances prevented the Member from attending.
 When it's the Chair, Vice Chair, or Secretary requesting an excused absence then the Treasurer will be included in the determination.
 Requests for excused absences should be submitted to the Chair, Vice Chair, and Secretary in writing over email.
+A Member who does not meet these attendance criteria may be suspended or expelled from the FMCoC by majority vote of the Board of Directors.

 In addition, each Member is expected to take on some share of the work of supporting the CoC.
-To be considered in good standing, CoC-funded entities are required to participate in the Pointin-Time Count (PIT Count).
+To be considered in good standing, CoC-funded entities are required to participate in the Point-in-Time Count (PIT Count).
 Additionally, CoC members that are mandated to use the Coordinated Entry System by their funding source are required to send a representative to participate in the Coordinated Entry System Standing Committee meetings.
-Other ways Members can support the CoC could take the form of serving as a Director, serving on a Standing Committee or Workgroup, advocating on behalf of CoC policies in state or local government, or conducting relevant trainings for the benefit of other agencies.
+Other ways Members can support the CoC This-could take the form of serving as a Director, serving on a Standing Committee or Workgroup, leading a portion of the annual Point-in-Time Count, advocating on behalf of CoC policies in state or local government, or conducting relevant trainings for the benefit of other agencies.
 A Member who has not performed any of these tasks in the past year may be asked by the Chair to assist with a specific task.
 Members who have not contributed to the work of the CoC may lose points in competitions for funding organized by the CoC.
 In extreme cases, a Member who repeatedly fails to assist with the work of the CoC after multiple opportunities and warnings may have their membership suspended by a majority vote of the Board of Directors.

 Section 4.
 Rights of Membership.
-Members in good standing will be eligible to receive FMCoC participant letters confirming their role in the CoC-coordinated regional efforts, will be eligible to participate in CoC-facilitated trainings, will receive notices of CoC activities, may join the FMCoC listserv, may be eligible to apply for local, state, and federal funding that is distributed through the CoC, and will be entitled to cast one vote per Member in General Membership meetings and elections.
+Members in good standing will be eligible to receive FMCoC participant letters confirming their role in the CoC-coordinated regional efforts, will be eligible to participate in CoC-facilitated trainings, will receive notices of CoC activities, may join the FMCoC listserv, may be eligible to apply for local, state, and federalCoC funding that is distributed through the CoC, and will be entitled to cast one vote per Member in General Membership meetings and elections.